jakelever/textasdata_bugbounty/README.md

 ## Judgements

 About weekly, open issues will be reviewed and judgements made.
 You will only get points if you are the first to report it.
-Points will be based roughly on the table below and judgements are final.
+Points will be based roughly on the table below.

 | bug type   | points |
 |------------|--------|